PecanProject/betydb-data-access/access-data.md

 # Guide to accessing data from BETYdb \label{sec:overview}

+## What is covered here:

+There are many ways to access data in BETYdb.
+This document is written for people who want to get data from BETYdb through either 1) the web interface search box or 2) the more powerful url-based methods of submitting queries.
+This url-based query is the basis of the rOpensci 'traits' package that allows users to retrieve data in R.

+## What is not covered:

+While these methods allow users to access these data, some users may wish to use BETYdb actively in their research.
+If you want to contribute to BETYdb, see the [Data Entry](https://www.authorea.com/users/5574/articles/6800/_show_article) documentation.
+That document teaches users how they can curate their own data using BETYdb - either betydb.org or as a distributed node on the BETYdb network that enables data sharing.

+Many people who contribute data - and others who want to submit more complex queries can benefit from accessing a PostgreSQL server.
+Users who have access or want to install a a BETYdb PostgreSQL database (just ask!) are able to enter, use, and share data within and across a network of synced instances of BETYdb.
+(See wiki ["Distributed BETYdb"](https://github.com/PecanProject/bety/wiki/Distributed-BETYdb)).
+Users with access to a BETYdb PostgreSQL database can access data through R packages, in particular `PEcAn.DB` which is designed for use in PEcAn or 2) any programming language a scientist is likely to use.
+When not using PEcAn, I recommend the R package `dplyr` unless you prefer joins in SQL.

+## Data Sharing

 Data is made available for analysis after it is submitted and reviewed by a database administrator.
 These data are suitable for basic scientific research and modeling.
 All reviewed data are made publicly available after publication to users of BETY-db who are conducting primary research.
 Access to these raw data is provided to users based on affiliation and contribution of data.

+## Acess Restrictions

 All public data in BETYdb is made available under the [Open Data Commons Attribution License (ODC-By) v1.0](http://opendatacommons.org/licenses/by/1-0/).
 You are free to share, create, and adapt its contents.
-Data with an access_level field and value <= 2 is is not covered by this license, but may be available for use with consent.
+Data with an `access_level` field and value <= 2 is is not covered by this license, but may be available for use with consent.

+## Quality Flags

+The `checked` value indicates if data has been checked (1) is unchecked (0) or identified as incorrect (-1).
+Checked data has been independently reviewed.
+Only checked data is provided through the API.
+Unchecked data (0) is available as a PostgreSQL database (as easy as [`./load.bety.sh`](https://raw.githubusercontent.com/PecanProject/pecan/master/scripts/load.bety.sh).

 Please cite the source of data as: